 One of the most ironic professions yet, “Lungs” were people employed to fan the fire in alchemist shops.
 Because of all the dangerous materials floating about in the labs, the actual lungs of the so-called “Lungs” give out quite easily.
 This is one of those jobs that can lead a person to very early retirement.

 Before Charles Babbage invented the computer, there were already people known as “Computers”.
 These are [usually] women who convert figures and crunch numbers manually.
 During both World Wars, demands for this profession were awfully high.
 Can you even imagine a world with no internet?
+Probably most of the jobs that no longer exist may still be relevant today.

 13. Food Safety Testers